A Guide to Planning Special Fundraising Walk Events

 Race Day Timeline

 Community walks are most frequently scheduled in the morning.
-Depending on the complexity of signage and location, set up for the event may usually begin as early as a week prior to the event, with most activity happening a couple days prior to the walk.
+Depending on the complexity of signage and location, set up for the event may usually begin as early as a week prior to the event, with most activity happening a couple of days prior to the walk.

 When Y-ME would be planning for their annual fundraising event, the team would typically try to limit the area where they held the walk so that it didn’t require a significant amount of resource time to execute certain operations tasks like shutting down streets.
 Their walk was generally non-competitive, so it also helps that they did not have to consider the requirements needed for a more competitive race environment.